faye/faye-websocket-node/README.markdown

 The client supports both the plain-text `ws` protocol and the encrypted `wss` protocol, and has exactly the same interface as a socket you would use in a web browser.
-On the wire it identifies itself as hybi-13, though it's compatible with servers speaking later versions of the protocol.
+On the wire it identifies itself as hybi-13.

 ```js
 var WebSocket = require('faye-websocket'),